kanhar/leetcode/problems/Graphs/UndirectedGraphs.md

             if curr==target:
                 return True
             visited.add(curr)
-            for neighbor in graph[curr]-visited:
+            for neighbor in graph[curr] :
+                if neighbor not in visited:
                     if canMeet(neighbor, target, visited):
                         return True

             return False